 Brainstorm of ideas / Sharing of experiences / Curation of possiblities

 I’m passionate about education & an advocate of meaningful and authentic learning.
 I’m a learner, teacher, inspirer, and inquirer.
 Always excited about edTech and innovation of teaching and learning, information literacy, PYP, COETAIL.
 I worked in different German and international contexts and I’m enjoying my learning journey very much.
 I’m a traveler, a wannabe chef, a great swing dancer in my own dreams, and a mum of a little one.

-Design Thinking a Scope and Sequence (WS) - Matt Ives, Suzhou Singapore International School
+Design Thinking for Injecting Surprise into ANY Project (WS) - Matt Ives, Suzhou Singapore International School

 Has your school ever considered creating a [insert tech/innovation/21stCentury buzz word] scope and sequence?
 How might you even know if you need one?
 At Suzhou Singapore International School we decided to approach the initial question (do we need one) and eventual development via a design thinking process.
 As such, we were able to ensure creation of a document which is now out in the wild and meeting the needs of students, teachers, coaches, and admin with alpomb.